byemaxx/MetaX/Docs/MetaX_Cookbook.md

   - **Trace Shifting:** Reframing the Normalization Problem with Intensity traces (inspired by DirectLFQ).
     - Note: If <u>both</u> trace shifting and transformation are applied, *<u>normalization will be done before transformation.</u>*

-  - Standard Scaling (Z-Score), Min-Max Scaling, Pareto Scaling, Mean centring and Normalization by Precentage.
+  - Standard Scaling (Z-Score), Min-Max Scaling, Pareto Scaling, Mean centring, and normalization by percentage.

-<u>If you use [Z-Score, Mean centring and Pareto Scaling] data normalization, the data will be given a minimum offset again to avoid negative values.</u>
+<u>If you use Z-Score, Mean centring, or Pareto Scaling for data normalization, the data will be given a minimum offset again to avoid negative values.</u>

 - **Drag the item's name** to change the <u>**order**</u> of data preprocessing.